-If the Department of Communities, Child Safety and Disability Services applies to the Childrens Court for an assessment order or a child protection order for a child, the court may authorise the medical examination or treatment of the child (ss 28(1)(b), 45(1)(b), 97 Child Protection Act 1999 (Qld)).
+If the Department of Children, Youth Justice and Multicultural Affairs applies to the Childrens Court for an assessment order or a child protection order for a child, the court may authorise the medical examination or treatment of the child (ss 28(1)(b), 45(1)(b), 97 Child Protection Act 1999 (Qld)).

 In a medical emergency, doctors act as agents of necessity and are permitted to carry out whatever treatment is immediately required in the best interests of the patient, regardless of whether or not consent has been obtained.